oliveirajoaop/v1/README.md

 13) disaster recovery

+run the bootstrap again and it shoud install all manifests

-14) create manidfests using cli
+14) create manifests using cli

 example: